-“By the time you get to the senior level you will have missed out on years of sidestepping and evasive skills, and so might not be able to implement them in a game against bigger guys.
-You’ve got to face the big guys at some stage and the earlier you do so, the better it is for your skill level.”
+“By the time you get to senior level you’ll have missed out on years of sidestepping and evasive skills, and so might not be able to implement them in a game against bigger guys.
+You’ve got to face big guys at some stage.
+The earlier you do so, the better it is for your skill level.”

 Stringer points out too the perils of asking, say, a big 15-year-old to play with 17-year-olds of a similar size but at a completely different level of emotional and social maturity.

 “You’d be on dangerous ground there.
-At school especially rugby is about the enjoyment factor and if you try to move people out of their natural age groups that could be taken away and you’d end up with a lot fewer people playing the game.”
+At school especially, rugby is about the enjoyment factor.
+If you try to move people out of their natural age groups that could be taken away and you’d end up with a lot fewer people playing the game.”